Best Life Insurance for Parents (2025)

 babyAndMother icon

-Life insurance ensures financial protection for new parents' children.
+Life insurance provides financial protection for new parents' children.
 To calculate coverage needs, multiply your annual salary by 10.
 Consider expected or planned financial obligations, such as college funds and mortgages.

 Insuring elderly parents is harder because of their age.
 Insurance providers often correlate old age with health concerns.
-If you must purchase life insurance for elderly parents to cover possible final expenses, policies like simplified issue and guaranteed acceptance are ideal.
+If you must purchase life insurance for elderly parents to cover possible final expenses, policies like simplified issue and guaranteed acceptance that work well.

-Although standard life insurance policies, such as term, whole and universal, are also valid choices, the following are recommended for seniors:
+Standard life insurance policies, such as term, whole and universal, are also options, but the following are recommended for seniors:

 signupBonus icon